mariadb-operator/mariadb-operator/docs/OPENSHIFT.md

 ## Installation in all namespaces

-To install the operator watching resources from all namespaces, you need to to create a `Subscription` object for the `mariadb-operator-enterprise` operator using the `fast` channel.
+To install the operator watching resources on all namespaces, you need to to create a `Subscription` object for `mariadb-operator-enterprise` using the `fast` channel.
 This will use a default `OperatorGroup` called `global-operators`:

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1